YuSak1/tennis-auto-score/README.md

 - Say "1" or "2" to select who is serving first.
 - Call the score after each point. e.g. 15-love, 40-30.
 Alternatively, you can say "1" or "2" for whoever won the point.
 - Say "Game" if a game is won.
-- Say "Cancel" to undo a call.
+- Say "Cancel" to undo a previous call.

 ## Future work
-### Scoring functions
+### Scoring features
 - Tie-breaker
-- Enable to select match format, e.g. 3-sets or 5-sets
+- Enable to select match format, e.g. 3-sets / 5-sets
 - Web app for better visualization